corneal64/Gnome-Global-Menu/README.md

 Since it’s not possible to create a shortcut from the app on Wayland, you have to create it yourself.
 Go to Settings → Keyboard Shorcuts and create a shortcut that executes `inithud.sh`.

-## State of the Apps

-To see a list of apps that work check [the wiki](https://github.com/gonzaarcr/Fildem/wiki/Using#state-of-the-apps)

-## Installation troubleshooting

-If you have any questions on how to get it to work, please don’t create an issue, use [this discussion](https://github.com/gonzaarcr/Fildem/discussions/33).